drupal-media/d8-guide/modules/intro.md

 As discussed in the introduction to this guide, the Drupal 8 Media ecosystem includes several independent but interoperable/pluggable Media modules.

-The modules are intended to be uses together as needed in order to provide as basic or advance a media solution as is needed for a particular Drupal project.
+The modules are intended to be used together as needed in order to provide as basic or advanced a media solution as is needed for a particular Drupal project.

 ###D8 Media Storage Modules